rida-bh/MicroserviceChallengeWork/README.md

 ## Timeline:
 - Day 1:
-o Set up the project structure using Spring Initializr and create the microservices using Spring Boot o Set up the front-end project using Angular
+Set up the project structure using Spring Initializr and create the microservices using Spring Boot.
+Set up the front-end project using Angular.
 - Day 2:
-o Implement user registration and login functionality in the front-end o Implement basic CRUD operations for the user microservice
+Implement user registration and login functionality in the front-end.
+Implement basic CRUD operations for the user microservice.
 - Day 3:
-o Implement the REST APIs for the user microservice o Implement basic CRUD operations for the movie microservice
+Implement the REST APIs for the user microservice.
+Implement basic CRUD operations for the movie microservice.
 - Day 4:
-o Implement the REST APIs for the movie microservice o Implement movie browsing and searching functionality in the front-end
+Implement the REST APIs for the movie microservice.
+Implement movie browsing and searching functionality in the front-end.
 - Day 5:
-o Implement movie rating and review functionality in the front-end o Implement the recommendation algorithm in the recommendation microservice
+Implement movie rating and review functionality in the front-end.
+Implement the recommendation algorithm in the recommendation microservice.
 - Day 6:
-o Integrate the recommendation microservice with the other microservices o Implement movie recommendation functionality in the front-end
+Integrate the recommendation microservice with the other microservices.
+Implement movie recommendation functionality in the front-end.
 - Day 7:
-o Test and debug the application o Final testing and debugging o Deploy the application to a cloud provider (e.g. AWS, Azure, Google Cloud) and test again
+Test and debug the application.
+Final testing and debugging.
+Deploy the application to a cloud provider (e.g. AWS, Azure, Google Cloud) and test again.

-#### Critères
+## Critères
--Completeness (5 points): Did both of you complete all the required features and functionalities for each microservice?
+- Completeness (5 points): Did both of you complete all the required features and functionalities for each microservice?
 Were all endpoints and functions implemented and working correctly?
 Implement all microservices in demand
- -Quality of code (5 points): Did both of you write clean, well-organized code that follows best practices and is easy to read and maintain?
+- Quality of code (5 points): Did both of you write clean, well-organized code that follows best practices and is easy to read and maintain?
 Was the code reviewed and tested to ensure its correctness and robustness?
 - User Experience (5 points): Was the user interface intuitive and easy to use?
 Did the